BpaNdaZ/Coursera_Algorithms-Specialization_Stanford/Course1/Week4_Karger Minimum Cut/README.md

 the 2nd 2 becomes the index of the 1st 2 and will be missed as i points to index 2 which is pointing 3 during the iteration.
 ```

+**Contraction Procedure**
+when contract 2 vertices into 1 vertex, say we contract edge (u, v) and keep u.
+1. remove the edge (u, v) from the graph
+2. remove vertex v from u's adjacent list and update vertices in v's adjacent list into it
+3. remove vertex v from it's neighbors' adjacent list and update vertex u into them
+4. remove self-loops caused by contraction

+**What is the probability of success?**
+suppose the right answer is minimum cut F and there are k edges of that minimum cut F
+how to fail?
+an edge of the minimum cut F is contracted at some point
+(I didn't dig too much here, need to catch up later)